Significant Disproportionality Frequently Asked Questions (FAQ)

 What is the multi-year flexibility provision?

-States are required to examine districts annually for significant disproportionality.
-However, states are not required to identify a district with significant disproportionality until the district has exceeded the risk ratio threshold for up to three prior consecutive years.
-The multi-year flexibility was designed to account for small changes in district enrollment that could cause large changes in a risk ratio.
-Ohio considers risk ratios for the three most current years when identifying districts with significant disproportionality.
+States are required to examine districts and community schools annually for significant disproportionality.
+However, states are not required to identify a district or community school with significant disproportionality until the district or community school has exceeded the risk ratio threshold for three consecutive years.
+The multi-year flexibility was designed to account for small changes in enrollment that could cause large changes in a risk ratio.

 Back to Top